Travel in Austria

 The Story of Graz

-The city of Graz began as a small village in the Middle Ages on the ruins of an ancient settlement near the Mur River.
-The small village began to grow and prosper in the 12th century when it was under the rule of the House of Babenberg and later under the rule of the House of Habsburg.
-Graz’s location was very central during the Holy Roman Empire, and it served as an excellent place to control the adjacent areas of the empire.
+Graz began as a small medieval village on the ruins of an ancient settlement near the Mur River.
+The town grew in the 12th century under the House of Babenberg and later the House of Habsburg, benefiting from its central location in the Holy Roman Empire, which made it a strategic hub for the surrounding regions.

-Only Napoleon’s army managed to take control of the city at the beginning of the 19th century, after the emperor ordered a total surrender when Vienna was under heavy attack.
-After Austria’s surrender and according to the agreement signed at Schönbrunn Palace in 1809, the fortified Schlossberg was largely destroyed.
+Only Napoleon’s army succeeded in taking control of the city in the early 19th century, after the emperor ordered a total surrender while Vienna was under heavy attack.
+Following Austria’s defeat and the agreement signed at Schönbrunn Palace in 1809, much of the fortified Schlossberg was dismantled.

-After the war, the city slowly began to recover and once again became an important Austrian center.
-The Old Town center, which was barely damaged in the war, is considered one of the best-preserved city centers in Central Europe.
+After the war, Graz slowly recovered and once again became a key Austrian center.
+Its Old Town, which sustained little damage during the conflict, is now considered one of the best-preserved city centers in Central Europe.

 The Old Town of Graz